geo-frontend/nlmaps/README.md

 ### `nlmaps.createMap(options<object>)`

 Creates a map using Leaflet, Google Maps, Mapbox, or OpenLayers with a given BRT-Achtergrondkaart layer already added as a background layer.
-Configured with an options object with the following properties:
+Configured with an `options` object with the following properties:

-* style: _string_ (optional). one of `'standaard'`, `'pastel'`, '`grijs'` or `'luchtfoto'`, default `'standaard'`.
+* style: _string_ (optional).
+One of `'standaard'`, `'pastel'`, '`grijs'` or `'luchtfoto'`, default `'standaard'`.
-* target: _string_ (required). id of the `div` in which to create the map.
+* target: _string_ (required).
+This is the id of the `div` in which to create the map.
-* center: _object_ (optional). object with latitude and longitude properties for setting the initial viewpoint.
+* center: _object_ (optional).
+This object contains latitude and longitude properties for setting the initial viewpoint.
 Defaults to a position near the centre of the Netherlands.
 * zoom: _number_ (optional).
-Zoom level at which to initialize the viewpoint.
+This is the zoom level at which to initialize the viewpoint.
 Defaults to `8`.
+* marker: _boolean_ or _object_ (optional).
+Use one of `'true'` or `'false'` for setting whether or not to show a marker at the location specified by `center`.
+Defaults to `'false'`.
+To explicitly set the position of the marker, pass the marker an _object_ with latitude and longitude properties.
+* overlay: _string_ (optional).
+One of `'drone-no-fly-zones'`, `'gebouwen'`, `'gemeenten'`, `'hoogte'`, `'percelen'` or `'provincies'`.
+This specifies a map overlay on top of the BRT-Achtergrondkaart or aerial imagery.

-returns a `map` object.
+Returns a `map` object.

 **Example**